CiscoAI/hyper-advisor-client/README.md

 - getsuggestion

-Get the trail from the server
+Get the trial from the server

 |Option Flag|Arguments|Description|Required|
 |-----------|---------|-----------|--------|